ThyssenKrupp shares fall on concern over finances

-FRANKFURT, Aug 14 Shares in ThyssenKrupp fell on Wednesday as the steelmaker's deteriorating finances and failure to sell its loss-making Steel Americas division fanned investors' concerns that it will have to raise capital sooner than planned.
+FRANKFURT Shares in ThyssenKrupp (TKAG.DE) fell on Wednesday as the steelmaker's deteriorating finances and failure to sell its loss-making Steel Americas division fanned investors' concerns that it will have to raise capital sooner than planned.

 Germany's largest steelmaker late on Tuesday reported a 362 million euro net loss for its financial third quarter and said its equity was shrinking, putting it at risk of losing a credit line and raising pressure on the company to sell new shares.